deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 _Operators_ are entities that opt-in to _Operator Sets_ created by _AVSs_ to execute tasks for the _AVS_. _Operators_ receive economic stake delegated by the _Stakers_ and _Restakers_ and take a cut from the weekly rewards issued by the _AVSs_ (default: 10% _Operator_, 90% _Stakers_ and _Restakers_). _Operators_ can also stake themselves, the roles are not mutually exclusive.

-_Operators_ have the following actions available; 1) register to an _Operator Set_ via the `AllocationManager` contract, 2) deregister from an _Operator Set_ via the `AllocationManager` contract, 3) change the reward split via the `RewardsCoordinator` contract, 4) claim rewards posted by _AVSs_ from the `RewardsCoordinator` contract, and 5) change the allocation delay via the `AllocationManager` contract, this affects the delay until the allocation becomes slashable.
+_Operators_ have the following actions available; 1) register and deregister to and from an _Operator Set_ via the `AllocationManager` contract, 2) allocate and deallocate delegated stake to and from the _Operator Set_ via the `AllocationManager`, 3) change the reward split via the `RewardsCoordinator` contract, 4) claim rewards posted by _AVSs_ from the `RewardsCoordinator` contract, and 5) change the allocation delay via the `AllocationManager` contract, this affects the delay until the allocation becomes slashable upon allocation.

 ### AVSs